Node Feature Kernels Increase Graph Convolutional Network Robustness: EXPERIMENTS

-We work with six node classification benchmark datasets, which are the three well-studied citation networks of Cora, CiteSeer and PubMed \citep{SenNamataBilgicGetoorGalligherEliassi-Rad2008}, an extended version of Cora \citep{bojchevski2018deep}, called CoraFull, and two Amazon co-purchase graphs of Photo and Computers \citep{shchur2018pitfalls}.
-In all experiments, a MLP model, which only takes the node features as input, serves as a baseline.
-We follow the semi-supervised node classification setting proposed by \citet{pmlr-v48-yanga16}, i.e., we use their train/valid/test split for Cora/CiteSeer/PubMed, and we randomly sample $20$ nodes from each class as training set, $500$ nodes as validation set and another $1000$ nodes as test set for CoraFull/Photo/Computers.
+We furthermore work with six real-world datasets which often serve as node classification benchmarks.
+These are the three well-studied citation networks of Cora, CiteSeer and PubMed \citep{SenNamataBilgicGetoorGalligherEliassi-Rad2008}, an extended version of Cora \citep{bojchevski2018deep}, called CoraFull, an Amazon co-purchase graph of Photo and a Co-author network from the authors of Computer Science (CS) \citep{shchur2018pitfalls}.
+We follow the semi-supervised node classification setting proposed by \citet{pmlr-v48-yanga16}, i.e., we use their train/valid/test split for Cora/CiteSeer/PubMed, and we randomly sample $20$ nodes from each class as training set, $500$ nodes as validation set and another $1000$ nodes as test set for CoraFull/Photo/CS.
 Each experiment is repeated 10 times.
-Implementation details and a summary of dataset statistics can be found in the Appendix~\ref{appenx:datasets}.
+Implementation details and a summary of dataset statistics can be found in the Supplementary Material Section \ref{appenx:datasets}.